alannajoanne/alannajoanne.github.io/_posts/2016-02-01-a-bit-of-poetry.md

 title:  "A little bit of poetry"
 date:   2016-02-01 14:20:51 -0500
 categories:  poem collaboration winter dark writing
-shareDescription: 'I thought I'd take this opportunity to share a recent poem, which is just one piece of a wonderful, creative puzzle'
 author: "Alanna Joanne"
 authorTwitter: "@alannajoanne11"
 ---